TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Cross-ligation coefficient (CLC)
 --------------------------------

-Valid read pairs arising from genuine chromatin-chromatin interactions cannot be distinguished from those arising from **cross-ligation** events.
+Valid read pairs arising from genuine chromatin-chromatin interactions between different chromosomes cannot be distinguished from those arising from **cross-ligation** events.
-However, the overall extend of **cross-ligation** is estimated for given experiments.
+Based on the assumption that random cross-ligations between DNA fragments of different chromosomes (*trans*) occur more likely as compared to cross-ligations between DNA fragments of the same chromosome (*cis*), the ratio of the numbers of cis and trans read pairs is taken as an indicator of poor Hi-C libraries (Wingett 2015, Nagano 2015).
-Based on the assumption that cross-ligation between DNA fragments of different chromosomes (trans) occurs more likely as compared to cross-ligation between DNA fragments of the same chromosome (cis), the ratio of the numbers of cis and trans read pairs is taken as an indicator of poor Hi-C libraries that contain lots of false positive interaction pairs arising from spurious cross-ligation events (Wingett 2015, Nagano 2015).
+Within Diachromatic, the CLC is calculated as proportion of trans read pairs amongst all unique paired read pairs.

 Re-ligation coefficient (RLC)